santacrx/qmk_firmware/keyboards/keychron/v10/ansi_encoder/keymaps/santacrx_complex/README.md

   * `_NUM` is visibly different than the rest with rainbow pattern.
   * `_BASE` and above, except `_NUM`
     * share the same pattern
     * Macro column has different color based on which layer is active
+    * `_CAD` changes from red to white if modifier key is active
   * `_FN` has single color dual pinwheel with color referenced to current macro layer color

 #### Showcase